gratchie/gratchie.github.io/about.md

 * Twitter: @graziee

 > Currently working at Media and Entertainment studio in Los Angeles.
-Taking care of architecture, deployment  and maintenance of hundreds of systems infrastructure needed to render cinematic visual effects, at scale.
+> Taking care of architecture, deployment  and maintenance of hundreds of systems infrastructure needed to render cinematic visual effects, at scale.
+>
 > Full stack engineer with 15+ years experience in high performance computing environments.
-Fast learner, detail oriented, consistently delivering solutions and accustomed to the needs of a dynamic and fast paced production environment.
+> Fast learner, detail oriented, consistently delivering solutions and accustomed to the needs of a dynamic and fast paced production environment.
+>

-> Strong advocate Automation.
-Doing the right thing, not the easy thing and focusing on long term impact vs. short term gain.
+> Strong advocate of Automation.
+> Doing the right thing, not the easy thing and focusing on long term impact vs. short term gain.

 __CORE TECHNICAL PROFICIENCIES__